acenturyandabit/bashrcs/README.md

 # bashrcs

 This is a collection of my personal `.bashrc` files.
+I was previously using github gists, but gists' source control only shows diffs, not the whole file, whereas you can use git to see whole past versions of a file.

 ## Usage